 Tiffany also makes the venerable Vince Lombardi Trophy, awarded annually to the NFL's Super Bowl winner.
 Appearances aside, it's not chrome, but sterling silver like its NBA cousin.

-Soccer too has a sought-after "cup,"* but the emblematic trophy -- which stands just 14.5 inches (36.8 cm) tall -- is relatively dinky considering the planetary nature of the tourney that precedes it.
+Soccer too has a sought-after "cup,"* but the emblematic trophy, which stands just 14.5 inches (36.8 cm) tall, is kind of dinky considering the planetary nature of the tourney that precedes it.